dgruen6/watch-the-office-remote/README.md

 8. Download your favorite episodes of 'The Office' or any other show and copy them to your Raspberry Pi.
 9. Link the files in the 'season_episode_dict.csv'-file, so that the 'wsgi.py'-script can find them.
 10. Run the installed app on your mobile Apple device and enjoy watching your favorite episodes!

+# Behind the scenes
+The backbone of this application is a web server gateway interface (WSGI) located in the 'wsgi.py' file.
+It is a web server that responds to requests that come in over the network.
+In this case the